-The choice of linings available to use when making curtains and blinds can be bewildering.
+Choosing which lining to use when making curtains and blinds can be confusing when you are new to curtain making.
 Here is our guide to help you simplify your decision and explain the terminology.

 We line curtains and blinds for the the following reasons:

 - Neaten the back of the curtain or blind